Smatek1001/AI_DnD/Characters/PCs/Vaelin_Shadowleaf.md

 ## V. Character Personality & Roleplaying

 ### Appearance:
-A 5’11” [[Elf]] [[High Elf]] Rogue, Vaelin Shadowleaf moves with the graceful precision of a shadow.
+A 5’11” High Elf Rogue, Vaelin Shadowleaf moves with the graceful precision of a shadow.
 Fair skin and platinum blonde hair, tied back in a tight braid before missions, mark his elven heritage, but both are darkened with a disguise kit or a smear of dirt to blend seamlessly as a “grey man.”
 Hypnotic blue eyes, radiant as polished sapphires yet fathomless as an endless sea, mesmerize with an enchanting depth that betrays the “grey man” facade, drawing fleeting glances before a practiced smile redirects attention.
-A lean frame slips effortlessly into [[Duskhaven]]’s crowds, clad in charcoal-grey leather armor beneath a dark, hooded cloak.
-A **silver leaf amulet** with a sapphire hangs on a chain around his neck, and a hidden **tattoo of ancient elven runes** in a mysterious script, its meaning unknown to Vaelin and glowing faintly in the presence of magic, marks his chest over his heart.
+A lean frame slips effortlessly into Duskhaven’s crowds, clad in charcoal-grey leather armor beneath a dark, hooded cloak.
+A silver leaf amulet with a sapphire hangs on a chain around his neck, and a hidden tattoo of ancient elven runes in a mysterious script, its meaning unknown to Vaelin and glowing faintly in the presence of magic, marks his chest over his heart.

 ### Personality Traits:
 * Blends into any crowd, presence forgotten the moment of departure.